 Few people know where Bell's Mill Road got its name.

 For many years it has been known as a connector route for motorists traveling between Mt.
 Washington and Preston Highway in the Zoneton area.
-Today the road's western end is commercialized with a quarry on one side, a golf course on the other, and several businesses nearby.
-Its eastern terminal has unfortunately been the site of frequent traffic congestion and accidents as vehicles try to exit onto Highway 44.
+Today the road's western end is commercialized with a quarry on one side, a new residential area on the other, and several businesses nearby.
+Its eastern terminal had unfortunately been the site of frequent traffic congestion and accidents as vehicles try to exit onto Highway 44.
 (Happily that situation has improved greatly with the addition of a light and turning lanes at that intersection.)

 Parts of the road itself were newly established near the end of the Civil War.
 But before that, in November 1855, Charles Bell purchased 60 acres of land from Rufus King Summers that was located in a loop of Floyd's Fork at Cedar Creek.
 The deed stated that the land included "a water saw and grist mill and other improvements."

 It is not yet clear if Summers built the mill himself, or purchased it from someone else, but henceforth it would be known as Bell's mill.

 Bell was a miller in Hancock County in 1850 before moving to Bullitt County.
 By the 1860 census he was building his milling business, but still relied on farming to help support his growing family.

 His eldest son, John S. Bell, enlisted in the Kentucky First Cavalry Regiment (Confederate) in September 1862.
 With John gone for almost three years, Charles Bell was left to run the mill alone.
 When John came home from the war he worked with his father at the mill until, in 1869, he married Laura Williams, and started a family of his own.